Research into treating breast cancer

 Keyhole surgery gives less scarring than standard operations to remove the breast (mastectomy) or remove the breast lump (wide local excision).
 During the surgery an inflatable breast implant (prosthesis) can be put in through the cut to replace the tissue that the surgeon removes.
 After a mastectomy the implant is slowly inflated over a few weeks to give a normal breast shape.
 It is not yet clear whether this type of surgery is as good as standard breast surgery in getting rid of the cancer completely.

 Doctors in the UK are starting clinical trials to compare keyhole surgery to standard surgery.
 This type of surgery needs specialist equipment and must be carried out by surgeons with specialist training.
 So it is only available at a few hospitals in the UK.
-The National Institute for Health and Clinical Excellence (NICE) has issued guidance that there is currently not enough evidence about how well keyhole surgery works for breast cancer.
+The National Institute for Health and Care Excellence (NICE) has issued guidance that there is currently not enough evidence about how well keyhole surgery works for breast cancer.
 They say that this procedure should only be used as part of research.

 Surgeons usually treat breast cancer with surgery to remove it.
 Sometimes the cancer has spread to the lymph nodes in the armpit (axilla) when it is diagnosed.
 To find out if the cancer has spread surgeons usually remove the lymph node most likely to contain cancer cells (sentinel node biopsy) at the same time as removing the breast cancer.